netdata/netdata/collectors/systemd-journal.plugin/README.md

 ### How do I configure a journals' centralization server?

 A short summary to get journal server running can be found below.
+There are two strategies you can apply, when it comes down to a centralized server for systemd journal logs.

+1. _Active sources_, where the centralized server fetch the logs from each individual server
+2. _Passive sources_, where the centralized server accept log stream from an individual server.

 For more options and reference to documentation, check `man systemd-journal-remote` and `man systemd-journal-upload`.

+We will focus on providing some instructions to setting up a _passive_ centralized server.

+⚠️ Two things to keep always in mind:

+1. `systemd-journal-remote` doesn't provide a mechanism to authorize each individual server to write its logs to the parent server.
+Especially in public faced servers you need to make sure that the endpoints of this service are protected from "bad actors" (for instance; on the centralization server, allow traffic to the `systemd-journal-remote` specific port (`19532`) only from each individual server)
+2. Even with TLS enabled on the centralization server, we don't advise you to push systemd journal logs over untrusted network.
+Prefer cleaner approaches, for instance, create one centralization server per one specific subnet of your VPC.

 #### Configuring a journals' centralization server